 Start when the pattern appears, not only when marks collapse.

-Some parents wait until the first poor Add Maths result before looking for help.
-That is understandable, but it can make the repair harder because the student may already feel defeated.
-A better trigger is the pattern: algebra is slowing down, the student can follow examples but cannot start changed questions, or functions and equations are beginning to feel disconnected.
+Most parents wait until the first poor Add Maths result before looking for help.
+That is understandable, but by then the student often feels defeated, which makes the repair slower.
+A better trigger is the pattern: algebra is getting heavier, the student can follow examples but cannot start a changed question, or functions and equations are beginning to feel disconnected from what came before.

-For Cambridge Additional Mathematics 0606, readiness matters.
+For Cambridge Additional Mathematics 0606, readiness matters more than timing.
 The student needs enough algebra control to rearrange, factorise, substitute, interpret notation, and keep multi-step working organized.
-Tuition works best when it names the exact weak step and gives the student a repeatable method before the syllabus becomes too dense.
+Tuition works best when it identifies the exact weak step and gives the student a method that holds before the syllabus becomes too dense to repair.